pingidentity/pingidentity-devops-getting-started/docs/profiles.md

   These directories are useful for building and working with local server-profiles.
 The `/opt/in` directory is particularly valuable if you do not want your containers to access Github for data (the default for our server profiles).
 Here's an example, again using PingFederate:

-  1. Deploy PingFederate using our sample standalone server profile located in your local `pingidentity-devops-getting-started/10-docker-standalone/02-pingfederate` directory, and mount `/opt/out` to a local directory.
+  1. Deploy PingFederate using our sample [getting-started server profile](https://github.com/pingidentity/pingidentity-server-profiles/tree/master/getting-started/pingfederate), and mount `/opt/out` to a local directory.
 For example:
      ```bash
       docker run \
           --name pingfederate \